yangcao77/odo-fork/docs/IDP-YAML.md

 #### Requirements

-1) We have heard that the time it takes for an existing volume to attach to a container can be upwards of several minutes.
+We have heard that the time it takes for an existing volume to attach to a container can be upwards of several minutes.
 We have not seen this ourselves, but we need to handle this.
-For this reason, we are NOT tearing down on task containers on the completion of the task, and task containers are shared across scenario runs.
+- For this reason, we are NOT tearing down our task containers on the completion of the task, and likewise task containers are shared across scenario runs.